Built in Switzerland · Private by architecture · Neutral by jurisdiction

 We are still learning

-which rooms recognise themselves here.
+which teams recognise themselves here.

 Steward began inside a Swiss family office, where the fit was unambiguous.
 As we extend to other closed groups, we are deliberately listening before we generalise.
-The four personas above are our hypotheses about which rooms share enough of the underlying shape to make Steward worth their consideration.
+The four personas above are our hypotheses about which teams share enough of the underlying shape to make Steward worth their consideration.
 We may be missing one — or describing one in language that does not match how the work feels from the inside.

 We read each one personally.
 Replies within a few days.

 Steward was built inside ANA Wealth, a Swiss family office, for our own work.
-Family offices were the original room: small, trust-bound, document-heavy, advisor-laden, with decades of history that nobody had time to make searchable.
+Family offices were the original group: small, trust-bound, document-heavy, advisor-laden, with decades of history that nobody had time to make searchable.
 The product still serves them — and a separate page describes that fit in detail.

 Extending Steward beyond family offices is a deliberate move, not an afterthought.
-The substrate underneath — sovereign Swiss infrastructure, knowledge graph plus vector retrieval, House Rules per room — turned out to fit a wider class of work than the original use case.
+The substrate underneath — sovereign Swiss infrastructure, knowledge graph plus vector retrieval, House Rules per workspace — turned out to fit a wider class of work than the original use case.
 Boards, deal teams, legal matters, and strategy committees share the same shape: closed membership, sensitive material, multi-year continuity, and a need for AI that cannot be answered by either consumer or enterprise products as they stand.